Help Us Help You

 Coronavirus Protocol at Mercer and Hughes Vets

 Mercer and Hughes Veterinary Surgeons will endeavour to remain open and operational during the spread of Coronavirus, however we have had to implement certain procedures and changes to our business to become COVID-secure.
 This is to ensure the safety of our staff and all those who need to visit our surgeries.

 We politely request that you take notice of, and follow, the advice below.
+Thank you.